vitorgalvao/alfred-workflows/README.md

 # Collection of Alfred Extension scripts

 ### Pinadd
-Takes arguments as tags, and adds your browser's (Safari or Chrome) frontmost tab as a pinboard bookmark.
+Takes arguments as tags, and adds your browser's (Safari, Webkit, Chrome, or Chrome Canary) frontmost tab as a pinboard bookmark.

 ### StrongPassword
 Get a strong password from https://www.grc.com/passwords.htm directly to the clipboard.